AckerlyXu/heima/articles/virtual-machines/windows/classic/attach-disk.md

 * The size of the virtual machine controls how many data disks you can attach.
 For details, see [Sizes for virtual machines](../../virtual-machines-windows-sizes.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).

-* To use Premium storage, you need a DS-series or GS-series virtual machine.
+* To use Premium storage, you need a DS-series virtual machine.
 You can use disks from both Premium and Standard storage accounts with these virtual machines.
 Premium storage is available in certain regions.
-For details, see [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](../../../storage/storage-premium-storage.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).
+For details, see [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](../../../storage/common/storage-premium-storage.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).

 * For a new disk, you don't need to create it first because Azure creates it when you attach it.

 You can also [attach a data disk using Powershell](../../virtual-machines-windows-attach-disk-ps.md).

 > [!IMPORTANT]
-> Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../../../azure-resource-manager/resource-manager-deployment-model.md).
+> Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../../../resource-manager-deployment-model.md).

 ## Find the virtual machine
 1. Sign in to the [Azure portal](https://portal.azure.cn/).